Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Simulation

 \subsection{Optimal Configurations with Prior Estimation}

-In this subsection, a practical scenario is considered where the proposed optimal configurations are used to refine the prior estimation. $N=15$ UAVs are deployed.
+In this subsection, a practical scenario is considered where the proposed configurations are used to refine the prior estimation.
+Note that the proposed configurations are optimal in ideal scenario where the target position is known. $N=15$ UAVs are deployed.
 Among them, the measurement noise variance of ten UAVs are set to be $12~\mathrm{dB}$ and the others are set to be $16~\mathrm{dB}$.

-Fig.~\ref{tuprior} shows the performances of the proposed configurations via variance of prior estimation error.
-As observed, the robustness lever is ordered as follows: full circle flying, beyond half circle flying, below half circle flying, hovering.
-Moreover, the uncertainty of the target has little impact on the proposed configurations, which ensures the practicality of these ideal optimal configurations.
+Fig.~\ref{tuprior} shows the low bound of RMSE, i.e., the best estimation precision via the variance of prior estimation error under proposed configurations.
+Additionally, the simulation results conducted in the corresponding ideal scenario show that the best estimation precisions of proposed configurations are all equal to $7.6~\mathrm{m}$.
+It can be seen from the figure that even the prior estimation error variance becomes vary large, the proposed configurations still have considerable performances.
+For example, when the prior estimation variance of $\mathbf{x}/\mathbf{y}$ is large as $256$, the best estimation precisions under proposed configurations are less than $7.9~\mathrm{m}$, which is only $4\%$ higher than the ideal scenario.
+Therefore, in practical scenario, using these proposed configurations based on a prior estimation can refine the estimation significantly.
+Moreover, as observed, the robustness level is ordered as follows: full circle flying, beyond half circle flying, below half circle flying, hovering.